-I believe in the power of PLAY, based my teaching on PLAY, knowing PLAY is the natural and organic way a young child learns.
+I believe in the power of PLAY, base my teaching on PLAY, and know PLAY is the natural and organic way a young child learns.
 One benefit of welcoming parents to stay for class at preschool was it allowed them to witness the natural state of the learning child.
 That natural state includes:

 manipulation & experimentation

 extrapolation & inference

 all of the above results in the child AND their surrounding getting and being

 First, it reassured parents their child wasn’t abnormal!
 But most importantly, it gave them realistic expectations when it came to how children learn.
 Children are ‘all-in’ when it comes to learning.
 They use their bodies, their senses, their interactions with others and materials to learn about and make sense of the world around them.